Active

 Public Works Committee

-3. The committee discussed that curb-to-curb plowing can push snow onto terraces and then back onto sidewalks, triggering complaints from residents who already shoveled.
+3. The committee discussed a recurring issue where curb-to-curb plowing can push snow onto terraces and then back onto sidewalks, leading to complaints from residents who already shoveled.

 Public Works Committee